mcampbell3/biostat776-intro-mia-campbell/README.md

-# biostat776-intro-mia-campbell
+# Meeting Mia
-first website I built on my own! this is an assignment for a course in graduate school
+this  website contains a short introduction of Mia Campbell